Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Related Work

 \subsection{Semi-supervised Medical Image Segmentation}

 Semi-supervised learning (SSL) is widely adopted in medical image segmentation to alleviate annotation burdens by leveraging unlabeled data alongside limited labeled samples.
 Representative strategies include consistency regularization~\cite{miao2023caussl,su2024mutual} and pseudo-labeling~\cite{chi2024adaptive,xiang2022fussnet}, with mean teacher framework~\cite{tarvainen2017mean} serving as a cornerstone method.
-Subsequent works have extended this paradigm by incorporating geometric transformations~\cite{lei2022semi}, prototype-based representations~\cite{xu2023ambiguity}, and cross-subnet consistency~\cite{bai2023bidirectional}.
-To improve pseudo-label reliability, uncertainty estimation has been introduced to filter out low-confidence predictions.
-Techniques such as Monte Carlo dropout~\cite{wu2022mutual}, model ensembles~\cite{su2024mutual}, and entropy-based filtering~\cite{yu2019uncertainty,luo2022semi} have shown effectiveness in suppressing noise from unlabeled supervision.
+Subsequent works have extended this paradigm by incorporating geometric transformations~\cite{lei2022semi}, prototype-based representations~\cite{xu2023ambiguity}{, \cite{lu2023upcol,wang2025uncertainty}}, and cross-subnet consistency~\cite{bai2023bidirectional}.
+To improve pseudo-label reliability, uncertainty estimation {has been commonly} introduced to filter low-confidence predictions, {where} Monte Carlo dropout~\cite{wu2022mutual}, model ensembles~\cite{su2024mutual}, and entropy-based filtering~\cite{yu2019uncertainty,luo2022semi} {effectively suppress noise from unlabeled supervision.
+Despite their effectiveness, these approaches are predominantly domain-specific and do not explicitly leverage external foundation-model priors.}

 More recently, vision foundation models have been incorporated into SSL pipelines to leverage their generalizable priors.
 For instance, CPC-SAM~\cite{miao2024cross} and SemiSAM~\cite{zhang2024semisam} generate prompts from auxiliary networks to guide SAM-based segmentation, while SemiSAM+\cite{zhang2025semisam+} adopts collaborative supervision between generalist and specialist models.
 SynFoC~\cite{ma2025steady} performs synergistic fine-tuning between foundation and conventional models but lacks explicit representation alignment, whereas H-SAM~\cite{cheng2024unleashing} eliminates prompts via hierarchical decoding but exhibits high computational overhead and limited scalability.
 Although these approaches adopt dual-model strategies, they mainly enforce probability-level consistency between foundation and task-specific models, assuming comparable reliability.